lab1092/blender-manual_ja/manual/materials/nodes/types/convertor.rst

 .. figure:: /images/26-Material-Convertor-Node-ColorRamp-Pospoint-Buticon.jpg

-   :guilabel:`Pos`.
+   *Pos*.
 The position of the active color mark in the colorband (range 0.0–1.0).
-The position of the color marks can also be changed by :kbd:`lmb` dragging them in the colorband.
+The position of the color marks can also be changed by :kbd:`LMB` dragging them in the colorband.

 .. figure:: /images/26-Manual-Material-Convertor-Node-ColorSwatch.jpg